-A6.1 Academic Structure
+A6.1 Academic Structure 1

-- A6.1.1 Academic departments, research centres and institutes are largely based on academic subjects/disciplines and are organised into cognate groupings to form four faculties each led by an Executive Dean: Faculty of Business and Law, Faculty of Creative Arts, Humanities and Education, Faculty of Environment and Technology and Faculty of Health and Life Sciences. - A6.1.2 In addition there are a number of central professional services which are involved in providing and supporting the student learning environment and enhancing the student experience.
+- A6.1.1 Academic departments, research centres and institutes are largely based on academic subjects/disciplines and are organised into cognate groupings to form four faculties each led by an Executive Dean: Faculty of Business and Law, Faculty of Arts, Creative Industries and Education, Faculty of Environment and Technology and Faculty of Health and Life Sciences.
+There is also an associate faculty, Hartpury College and a regional education centre in Gloucester. - A6.1.2 In addition there are a number of central professional services which are involved in providing and supporting the student learning environment and enhancing the student experience.